In this article, we will have a look at some of the similar concerns our customers have early in the engagement when initiating data-driven solutions.

 I WANT DATA-DRIVEN INSIGHTS, WHERE DO I START?

-I often get this question from business leaders with profit and loss responsibilities who aren't involved in day-to-day equipment maintenance.
-I say you should focus on the specific business objectives you can meet through data-driven initiatives.
+We often get this question from business leaders with profit and loss responsibilities who aren't involved in day-to-day equipment maintenance.
+We say you should focus on the specific business objectives you can meet through data-driven initiatives.
 Starting with a business objective and formulating a hypothesis will help drive an ROI-focused discussion.
 This discussion may include conducting a use case workshop with your subject matter experts and maintenance leads.
 In this workshop, you should build hypotheses, determine expected ROI, and run data availability/feasibility analyses.

 You should engage in a problem with a measurable financial impact and gain comfort by remaining engaged with the technical experts driving the data-driven initiatives.
 By building confidence in the process, you can take advantage of quick wins and build momentum for additional use cases.
 Add points on a digital scoreboard to tackle higher value use cases, which can require greater investment to deliver.